RoamGuru Roam Guru

 Yorkshire Dales National Park

-Five Days in the Yorkshire Dales: Stone, Water, and Proper Pubs
+Yorkshire Dales: Limestone, Wild Water, and the Last Proper Pubs

 The first thing you notice is the walls.
 Not the postcard-perfect cottages or the limestone cliffs—those come later.
 It's the dry stone walls, thousands of miles of them, marching over every fell and valley like they were built by obsessive giants.
 Which, in a way, they were.
 The Dales has been sheep country since the Vikings arrived, and those walls have been going up, falling down, and going up again for a thousand years.